-Annex II to the decommissioning license lists the decommissioning projects which describe all relevant activities for nuclear safety and radioprotection (e.g. dismantling of reactor building, modify or rearrange interim storage facilities, etc) by identifying Detailed Projects and Plans of Operation to be approved by ISPRA before performing specific activities.
-The decommissioning project list can be updated if necessary.
+Annex II to the decommissioning license lists the decommissioning projects which describe all relevant activities for nuclear safety and radioprotection (e.g. dismantling of reactor building, modify or rearrange interim storage facilities, etc) by identifying Detailed Projects and Plans of Operation to be approved by ISIN before performing specific activities.
+The decommissioning projects list can be updated if necessary.

-The information to be included in Detailed Projects or Plans of Operations are described in Technical Guide No. 4 issued by ISPRA and in plant management specifications (Annex I to decommissioning license), respectively.
-Typical requested information are: description of the system (including design and data sheets), norms and standards to be applied, design criteria, safety and seismic classification, accident analysis, test programs (including mock-up realization if necessary), dose optimization analysis, etc.
+The information to be included in Detailed Projects or Plans of Operations are described in Technical Guide No. 4 issued by ISIN and in plant management specifications (Annex I to decommissioning license), respectively.
+Typical requested information are: description of the system (including design and data sheets), norms and standards to be applied, design criteria, safety and seismic classification, accident analysis, test programs (including mock-up realization if necessary), approach to minimize radioactive waste, dose optimization analysis, etc.

-Furthermore art.
-57 of Legislative Decree No. 230/1995 requires that:
+Furthermore, art.
+100 of Legislative Decree No. 101/2020 requires that:

-- at the end of decommissioning activities, the licensee has to issue and submit one or more reports describing the performed activities and the final state of the site; - taking into account the results of the assessment performed by ISPRA and by other involved Authorities, of the reports produced by the licensee, the Ministry of Economic Development issues a Decree for the release of the site.
+- at the end of decommissioning activities, the licensee has to issue and submit one or more reports describing the performed activities and the final state of the site; - taking into account the results of the assessment performed by ISIN and by other involved Authorities, of the reports produced by the licensee, the Ministry of Economic Development issues a Decree for the release of the site.

 After an application for the decommissioning license has been submitted and in the wait of the completion of the licensing procedure, according to art.
-148 of the Legislative Decree No. 230/1995, some operations related to decommissioning may be authorized in order to achieve a more effective radiation protection (e.g. building of a radioactive liquid waste treatment facility, interim storage facility, waste management facility and maintenance or upgrade of auxiliary systems).
+233 of Legislative Decree No. 101/2020, some operations related to decommissioning may be authorized in order to achieve a more effective radiation protection (e.g. building of a radioactive liquid waste treatment facility, interim storage facility, waste management facility and maintenance or upgrade of auxiliary systems).